OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

-    - **vsfs (Very Simple File System)** A simplified version of UNIX and utilizes basic on-disk structures, access methods, and multiple file system
+    - **VSFS (Very Simple File System)** - a simplified version of UNIX and utilizes basic on-disk structures, access methods, and multiple file system
-    - **Access Methods** The methods which allow for calls to be made.
+    - **Access Methods** - the methods which allow for calls to be made.
 They include actions such as open(), read(), and write()
-    - **Metadeta** Types of data about data.
+    - **Metadeta** - types of data about data.
 Mainly consists of data about data blocks, file size, owner and access rights, etc.
-    - **Inode** A series of nodes arranged in an array and indexed into when the user is accessing a specific inode.
+    - **Inode** - a series of nodes arranged in an array and indexed into when the user is accessing a specific inode.
-    - **Indirect Pointer** A type of pointer that points to other pointers which direct the program to a specific memory address or another pointer
+    - **Indirect Pointer** - a type of pointer that points to other pointers which direct the program to a specific memory address or another pointer
-    - **Fixed-Size Cache** A small amount of fast memory inside of a processor to improve the speed of which computational tasks are completed
+    - **Fixed-Size Cache** - a small amount of fast memory inside of a processor to improve the speed of which computational tasks are completed

     ###### [Return](#file-systems-and-directories) to the *File Systems and Directories* module